John Ord is appointed first Chief Inspector of Detectives, and the first Detective Constables are appointed.

 Cuts in Government benefits in August lead to marches by the unemployed and riots in Glasgow Green, Saltmarket and Jail Square.
 Fifty-one men arrested.

-On 1 December, the new Chief Constable Percy J. Sillitoe and immediately set about re-organising the force.
+On 1 December, the new Chief Constable Percy J. Sillitoe is appointed and immediately set about re-organising the force.
 Detective Sergeant Bertie Hammond a fingerprint expert from Sheffield City Police transfers to Glasgow Police and establishes a Fingerprint and Photographic Department.

 In August the Chief Constable declares the testing of black and white chequered cap bands by the Mounted Branch a success and authorises the issue of the cap bands, which will become popularly known as ‘The Sillitoe Tartan‘, to all other members of the force who wear caps.